844.520.6993

 Creating time-bound goals can help you map out your tutoring sessions.
 Having time-bound goals like helping a student boost their grade by the end of the semester or learn a specific musical skill over the next six months can help you structure your tutoring sessions accordingly.

-This point should be obvious, but still needs to be reinforced: The best tutors prepare for every session in advance.
-Just because you’re an expert in your subject area doesn’t mean you can “wing it” when you walk into a tutoring session.
+This point should be obvious, but it still needs to be reinforced: The best tutors prepare for every session in advance.
+Being an expert in your subject area doesn’t mean you can “wing it” when you walk into a tutoring session.

 What that preparation looks like will vary depending on your student and subject matter.
-It could be printing off the next week’s worksheets, or familiarizing yourself with a new song.
-Either way, having a plan in advance will make the entire process go smoother.
+It could be printing off the next week’s worksheets or familiarizing yourself with a new song.
+Either way, having a plan in advance will make the entire process smoother.

 One simple way to prepare for your tutoring sessions is by creating a personalized lesson plan.
 TutorOcean recommends creating a brief tutoring plan for each tutoring session that includes the following fields:

 When it comes to figuring out a student’s preferred learning style, don’t be afraid to ask.
-The more you can learn how to tutor each individual student’s learning style, the more likely they are to make solid progress (and enjoy your time together).
+The more you can learn how to tutor in each student’s learning style, the more likely they will make solid progress (and enjoy your time together).

 5. Keep Your Tutoring Sessions Professional

-Whether you’re tutoring online, at a student’s home or at a third-party location like a library or music store, it’s important to bring a certain level of professionalism to each of your tutor sessions.
+Whether you’re tutoring online, at a student’s home, or a third-party location like a library or music store, it’s important to bring a certain level of professionalism to each of your tutor sessions.

 Here are some ways you can convey professionalism to your students: